 Homeowners that need cash for the long-term are not great candidates for a HELOC.
 It becomes difficult to budget and plan for the long-term financial goals when the amount of interest to be paid can only be estimated.

-- Most banks will have minimum credit line limit of $10,000 and a maximum credit line of $250,000 or $500,000, depending on the bank.
+Fifthly, most banks will have a minimum credit line limit of $10,000 and a maximum credit line of $250,000 or $500,000, depending on the bank.

 Interest rate changes

 Now let’s say that the $50k balance remains constant for five more month and then the Fed increases rates by .5%.
 This makes the HELOCs rate 5% (existing 4.5% + .5% rate increase).

 Joe’s payments are now $208.33 per month ($50,000 balance x .05 interest rate / 12 months).

 Let’s just assume that Joe keeps the $50k balance for the remaining time (even though he can pay it down, pay it off, or draw more from it for those first 10 years).
 At the end of those 10 years the line of credit feature closes.